 - Double hung windows feature two sashes (movable panels) that slide vertically.

-- Sliding windows can open left or right or up or down.
+- Horizontal sliding windows can open left or right, allowing for ventilation without taking up any extra room.
 They can also often tilt out for easy cleaning.

-- Fixed pane windows do not open and are used only for increasing light.
+- Fixed lite windows do not open and are used only for increasing light.

 - Skylight windows are installed in the ceiling and can be either fixed or not.